Miles762/Deep_learning_Project_2/README.md

 Files Included:

-test_unlabelled.pkl - the test set on which you will submit predictions
+test_unlabelled.pkl - the test set on which we submitted the predictions

 Final_Submission_Project_2.ipynb: Jupyter notebook detailing model training and evaluation